Why Muslim Countries Make the Best Places to Visit

 You might be the only one with a chance to reach them.
 So get busy and shine a light.

-There’s actually a bonus fourth reason you should visit a Muslim country: a lot of them are just plain awesome.
+There’s actually a bonus fourth reason you should visit a Muslim country: they really are some of the best places to visit in the world.
 And with 49 Muslim-majority countries in the world, you definitely have plenty of choices.

 And if you’ve never heard a real-life prayer call, it’s totally time.
 Former president Obama, who lived in Indonesia as a kid, said it was one of the most beautiful sounds in the world to him.
-(Indonesia is a great place to hear it, because there are tons of little neighborhood mosques that all call at the same time — sort of.)
+(By the way, Indonesia is one of the best places to visit to enjoy prayer calls, because there are tons of little neighborhood mosques that all call at the same time — sort of.)

 For more ideas, definitely check out this post by Amanda at A Dangerous Business travel blog.
 It’s a roundup of travel posts and photos from Turkey, Oman, Jordan, Sudan, and even Iran (yes, Americans can go there).